 Fashion and Textiles

-Day of the Dead Project: introduction to the design brief; analysis of the task; initial design ideas; apply a resist method of dyeing (Tie & Dye) to fabric; developed design ideas; re-cap on how to use the sewing machine and apply a printing technique (Stencilling) to fabric; planning and applying decoration to my fabric; construction of a bag.
+Tech Roll Project: introduction to the design brief; analysis of the task; initial design ideas; apply pattern and colour to fabric (mark making); developed design ideas; re-cap on how to use the sewing machine and apply a printing technique (Stencilling) to fabric; planning and applying decoration to my fabric; construction of a container (Tech roll).

 Graphic Products

-Humorous Holder (styrofoam): task analysis; model sphere test; research/initial ideas; final design; ortho and marking out; shaping models; painting models.
+Pop-up books: task analysis, research/initial ideas; final design; marking out; shaping models; painting models.

 Food Preparation and Nutrition